 On a much smaller (and less anxiety-inducing) scale, artificial intelligence has already been integrated with relative ease into our everyday lives.
 AI is designed to help us accomplish tasks quickly and efficiently — from grabbing the weather report to telling us what the next step in the recipe is.
 Siri reminds us about things we’re supposed to do so we don’t forget.
 She keeps us on track.
 She’s like a personal assistant who gets a little sassy sometimes.

 Machines replacing humans is not necessarily a bad thing, especially when it comes to efficiency.
-It’s more expensive to employ humans than it is robots (robots-rights are still being debated), which means businesses could save money by automating basic processes through artificial intelligence.
+It’s more expensive to employ humans than it is robots, which means businesses could save money by automating basic processes through artificial intelligence.
 This practice can also free up humans to do things robots (theoretically) can’t, like long-term strategic planning and reviewing a team’s progress.
 In many ways, AI can be quite helpful — but perhaps not for everyone in every situation.

 The Chatbot: How Artificial Intelligence is the New Customer Service Rep